Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

     * [How to track your writing progress](/posts/how-to-track-writing-progress/) -- define metrics and find out how well you perform.
     * [Counting your words](/posts/count-your-words/) is motivating and helps you stick to the habit of writing daily.
     * Christian also wrote a Mac app for this: the [Word Counter](http://wordcounterapp.com/).
-* Getting started with writing projects
+* Getting started with writing projects:
     * Buffer files in your Zettelkasten are great to [store writing ideas](/posts/manage-writing-ideas/).
     * [Use outlines](/posts/how-i-use-outlines-to-write-any-text/) to start with the first draft, and then
     * [ease into writing](/posts/ease-into-writing/) by adding Zettel notes to the outline, pasting their contents.
 This works [without you trying so hard.](/posts/write-book-without-even-trying-so-hard/)